 Planned use of subcontractors shall be clearly explained in the proposal(s), including terms of any subcontract.
 Applicants must include a copy of any proposed subcontract(s) with the proposal(s), if available.
 All subcontracts must comply with the certification requirements in Section III.
-The Applicant(s) shall be responsible for all contract performance, whether or not subcontractors are used.
-The Applicant will be the sole point of contact with the Board regarding the contract, including subcontracted work.
+The primary contractor(s) shall be responsible for all contractperformance, whether or not subcontractors are used.
+The only contact with the Board wibe with the Applicant.

-- 2. Business Plan and Other Financial Information - a.
-A completed Act 71 Compliant Business Plan is required.
+2. Business Plan and Other Financial Information

-b.
+- a.
+A completed Act 71 Compliant Business Plan is required. - b.
 The Board reserves the right to require the submission of additional financial information as part of the full Application or during the subsequent review of applications submitted.

-Full Proposal Part 3: Proposed Universal Service Plan
+Full Proposal Part 3: Proposed Universal Service Area

-1. Proposed Universal Service Plan
+1. Proposed Universal Service Area

 - a.
-Applicant shall detail the town(s) in which it proposes providing universal service.
-This includes describing the demographics, including the overall density of the underserved areas and whether the area includes any Qualified Census Blocks and Difficult Development Areas.7 - b.
-Applicant shall provide a map showing current coverage in the proposed Universal Service Plan and the total number of Unserved Locations and Underserved Locations. - c.
+Applicant shall detail the town(s) in which they propose providing universal service.
+This includes describing the demographics, including the overall density of the underserved areas and whether the area includes any Qualified Census Blocks and Difficult Development Areas. - b.
+Applicant shall provide a map showing current coverage in the proposed Universal Service Area and the total number of underserved addresses. - c.
 Applicant shall describe who will own the resulting infrastructure. - d.
 If the Applicant is proposing to serve a town currently a member of a Communications Union District, the provider shall provide a letter of support from the District and documentation explaining the relationship.